 Between Tower Hill and Aldgate East Station resides The Wilton’s Music Hall, the oldest music hall in London.
-With an outstanding architecture, the Wilton’s Music Hall is not only a must for opera, concerts or theatre lovers but it is also part of the city’s cultural heritage.
-Starting off as an ale house in the first half of the 18th century, it was turned into a concert room later on until in 1859 it became a music hall.
+With outstanding architecture, the Wilton’s Music Hall is not only a must for opera, concerts or theatre lovers but it is also part of the city’s cultural heritage.
+Starting off as an ale house in the first half of the 18th century, it was turned into a concert room later on until in 1859 when it became a music hall.
 From the end of the 19th century up to the present day, the site passed from being the East London Methodist Mission Hall to a rag warehouse and then it remained empty and left to decay for a long time.
-After many years of reconstruction, from 2004 the Wilton’s Music Hall was finally opened to the public.
-Now a famous site for film and video shoots, it offers an incredible variety of entertainment in a suggestive and retro atmosphere.
+After many years of reconstruction, in 2004 Wilton’s Music Hall was finally opened to the public.
+Now a famous site for film and video shoots, it offers an incredible variety of entertainment in a retro atmosphere.
 Hosting the historical Mahogany Bar and Cocktail Bar, with swing music filling the air and delicious snacks to munch on, it is the perfect place for a happy hour or have a break in between shows.

 Wilton’s Music Hall, 1 Graces Alley, London, UK +442077022789

 Truly hidden within the Chelsea Cloisters apartments on Sloane Avenue is Barts.
 Go through the reception, down the corridor and straight into Wonderland.
 With old paintings, stuffed animal heads and cuckoo clocks, this bizarre but elegant salon invites you to try its eccentric selection of cocktails accompanied by the sound of great music from the 1920s.
 Served in teapots or in cigar boxes, you can even drink absinthe.
 Entertaining customers with live music or performances every week, this old- fashioned bar is a true speakeasy.